electricimp/PN532/README.md

 ## enablePowerSaveMode(shouldEnable [, callback])

 Enables or disables a power-saving mode on the PN532.
 This mode will apply to all future commands on the PN532 until it is disabled with another call to this method.
-Use of power-save mode will add a 1-ms latency to all commands sent, but significantly decreases power consumption.
+Use of power-save mode will add a 1 ms latency to all commands sent, but significantly decreases power consumption.

+Note that even if this is set, power save mode will not be entered after certain commands (such as [pollNearbyTags(*tagType, pollAttempts, pollPeriod, callback*)](#pollnearbytagstagtype-pollattempts-pollperiod-callback)) that require state to be stored on the PN532.
+This is automatically handled by the class and power save mode will be re-entered when a compatible command is run.

 When *shouldEnable* is true, *callback* must exist and take the following parameters: